tommideso/Progetto_LabASSI/user-stories.md

 Given I am on a chef admin page
 And I click on the chat button near the user's name
+Then I am redirected to the chat page with that user

+### Scenario 4: Admin chats with a user from the user admin page

+Given I am on the user admin page
+And I click on the chat button near the user's name
-Then I am redirected to the chat page with the user
+Then I am redirected to the chat page with that user

 ## Feature 38: Admin sees a reservation